OfficialJavaScript/OfficialJavaScript/README.md

 # Welcome, I'm [@OfficialJavaScript](https://github.com/OfficialJavaScript), Also known as Seb.

-I enjoy learning how to code and doing some Ethical Hacking on HackTheBox, TryHackMe, and among other websites.
+I enjoy learning how to code and doing some Ethical Hacking on HackTheBox, TryHackMe, and among others.

 I don't post a lot at the moment because I am busy doing my learning/studying.